+35725368683

 Submission of the application and payment

-Once you are certain that your trademark meets all the requirements and it is unique, you can apply to the Intellectual and Industrial Property Office by filling out the Form ES 02 via electronic form, by mail, or in person.
+Once you are confident that your trademark meets all the requirements and is unique, you can apply to the Intellectual and Industrial Property Office by filling out Form ES 02 via electronic form, by mail, or in person.

 The application must be accompanied by: